alessandrofoglia07/p2p-file-sharing-system/README.md

 # Run the program (entry_ip and entry_port are optional, used for joining an existing ring)
 $ ./build/p2p_file_sharing_system <ip> <port> <entry_ip> <entry_port>
 ```

+## Learn More

+If you want to learn more about this project and my experience developing it, you can check out the blog post I wrote about it [here](https://github.com/alessandrofoglia07/p2p-file-sharing-system/blob/main/.github/blogpost.md).

 ## License